 The Winner takes all

-In the history of baseball and the MLB, the use of one-game playoffs as a tie-breaker game has varied.
-The American League has always used one-game playoffs as tie-breaker games, but the National League used three-game playoffs to break a tie in its National Championships up until 1969, when divisional play was introduced.
+In the history of baseball and the MLB, the use of one-game playoffs as a tie-breaker has varied.
+The American League has always used one-game playoffs as tie-breaker games, but the National League used these playoffs to break a tie in its National Championships up until 1969 when divisional play was introduced.
 Teams go into these games with only one thought, to win.

 Baseball is not the only sport to have used these playoffs to determine the outcome of a tie.
 In particular, in their early years, the National Football League and the American Football League both held these playoffs at some point.